 An adult stem cell is an undifferentiated cell found among differentiated cells in a tissue or organ.
 These cells can renew themselves and can differentiate to yield the major specialized cell types of the tissue or organ.

-The primary roles of adult stem cells in a living organism are to maintain and repair the tissue in which they are found.
+The primary role of the adult stem cell in a living organism is to maintain and repair the tissue in which it is found.

-They are also termed as somatic stem cell.
+They are also termed as somatic stem cells.
 The origin of adult stem cells in mature tissues is unknown.

 The adult tissues reported to contain stem cells include brain, bone marrow, peripheral blood, blood vessels, skeletal muscle, skin and liver.

 Struggle, however, is to grow adult stem cells in cell culture and manipulate them to generate specific cell types so they can be used to treat injury or disease.